Introduction to Azure Email

 POP and IMAP connectivity, as well as a web interface

 When we use cloud-based email, we give up control of your data to a third party who manages it offsite.
 This implies the supplier handles data storage and backup, which is advantageous if the firm lacks the necessary internal skills to maintain this data.
-If the internal server fails, one can still email and communicate with other co-workers through the internet.
-When emails are sent and received through the cloud, they are more reliable and available than when they are sent and received through internal email servers.
+If the internal server fails, one can still email and communicate with co-workers online.
+Internal email servers provide less reliability and availability compared to sending and receiving emails through the cloud.

 Conclusion